 “Now I derive consolation from thinking about her disapproval.
 And I wonder whether it is justified.
 What is there to hope for after this stupid mistake I have made?
 But since I can still recognize my own limitations, perhaps she will excuse me.
 Of course, I was at fault for having created the garden in the first place.”

 The conundrum of Faustine’s indifference and narrator’s invisibility is ultimately settled.
 Faustine isn’t really a person, but only a synchronization of all of her senses, recorded by Morel (who, too, loves her) over a course of a week and being played on an endless loop.
 Each moment actually follows the trajectory set when the eternal week was originally recorded.
-In Eleven Ways to Love, Dhrubo Jyoti bluntly writes that it is love’s great desire to not be commonplace.
+In Eleven Ways to Love, Dhrubo Jyoti writes that it is love’s great desire to not be commonplace.
 And there is nothing more commonplace than unrequited love.
-So, Morel, in order to give perpetual reality to his romantic desire for Faustine, records his pleasant conversations with her for one week, which is incessantly replayed.
+In order to give perpetual reality to his romantic desire for Faustine, Morel records his pleasant conversations with her for one week, and replays it incessantly.
 Both of them are dead by the time the narrator first sees them (unknown to him earlier, he actually saw the recording).
 However, the conversation in which Morel is pursuing Faustine has been made eternal.
 Morel’s love becomes tragic, but his invention saves it from being commonplace.

 Some love stories are also about imagining oneself into the narrative of another’s life.
 The narrator doesn’t fall short of that.
 He goes ahead and places himself in the original recordings, pretending to speak to Faustine at certain moments, walking by her side, in order to give the appearance that they are involved, just like two lovers would be.
 Yet he preserves his love twice- once by placing himself in the recording, and then again by containing it within the pages of his thin diary.